 FLTV 380 Directing (4): This is a practical workshop that emphasizes the visual realization of scripts.
 Through video exercises and assignments in class, the course explores directorial choices in art direction, camera placement, and editing through a series of exercises and discussion.
-Prerequisite: FLTV 130, 275 & 247
+Prerequisites: FLTV 130, 275 & 247

-FLTV 396 Special Topics (1-4): Addresses a select topic at the freshman level for the Department of Film and Television based on special circumstances and opportunities.
+FLTV 396 Special Topics (1-4): Addresses a select topic at the junior level for the Department of Film and Television based on special circumstances and opportunities.
 Content may vary; specific topics listed in course schedule.
 May be repeated with new content for additional credit.
+Unit count will be fixed (non-variable) at the time of registration.